 Several major health insurance companies cover a substantial portion of the cost of artificial disc replacement.
 Some health insurance companies that cover artificial disc replacement include Anthem, Cigna, Humana, and UnitedHealthcare.
 In all cases, however, patients must meet certain requirements to be eligible for coverage.
 People who are considering artificial disc replacement surgery should speak with their spine surgeon and/or health insurer to find out if and what artificial disc replacement surgery costs are covered.

 Pricing for artificial disc replacement surgery will vary depending on your location.
-Contact your doctor to discuss the cost of the procedure and insurance coverage
+Contact your doctor to discuss cost of the procedure and insurance coverage

 Very successful